-3.8-1 A register of all the data collected can be found in Appendix D and the Technical Annex.
+A register of all the data collected can be found in Appendix D and the Technical Annex.
 The database provides information of where the data has come from, type of data, date and the owner of the data.
 Some information is also provided on the quality and relevance of the data.

-3.8-2 The SFRA aims to use the best available data to undertake a strategic assessment of levels and extents of flood risk.
+The SFRA aims to use the best available data to undertake a strategic assessment of levels and extents of flood risk.
 Some locations in the UK have more detailed and extensive data that has been produced in the past.
 Below is a summary of future work that could be undertaken to address some data deficiencies.

 - Named watercourse network including all drains required.
 This data could be obtained from the Environment Agency who have named many of the watercourses.
 The watercourses and drainage network GIS theme belongs to the Centre for Ecology and Hydrology (CEH).
 A licence for use of this GIS theme would need to be purchased from CEH. - New climate change tidal outlines.
 Climate change is not taken into account in the Environment Agency's Flood Zone maps.
 New climate change guidance has been released which generally shows an increase in the rate of sea level rise.
-New tidal and fluvial extents would show this increase and other areas that are potentially at risk in the future. - Modelling: Rivacre Brook, rest of Dibbinsdale Brook, fluvial Dee.
-The Environment Agency plan to model some of these watercourses.
-The current Flood Zones for these watercourses are broad-scale and therefore difficult to use for individual properties.
+New tidal and fluvial extents would show this increase and other areas that are potentially at risk in the future.

+- Modelling: Crowton Brook.
+The current Flood Zone for this watercourse is broad-scale and therefore difficult to use for individual properties.
 River modelling would provide more detailed flood outlines and an estimation of the functional floodplain and climate change extents. - Assessment of risk for canals breaching and overtopping.
 PPS25 requires an assessment of flood risk from all sources.
 Many potential developments will have to assess flood risk for unmodelled artificial sources or from one major source.
 One detailed study could cover many separate studies saving time and money. - Detailed reservoir Flood Risk Assessments.
 These may be a requirement in the near future.
 These assessments will help assess flood risk to potential developments downstream of reservoirs. - More specific details on areas prone to sewer flooding.
 DG5 data is too broad-scale to be of use.
 A more useable format is required. - Overall assessment on culvert conditions and the mechanisms of flooding.

-3.8-3 Where other agencies have not provided data, they will continue to be consulted as a statutory consultee in the LDF process.
+Where other agencies have not provided data, they will continue to be consulted as a statutory consultee in the LDF process.
 These agencies will have the opportunity to bring forward additional data in due course.
-This information could be used to inform future updates of this SFRA
+This information could be used to inform future updates of this SFRA.